-- adaptive scheduling in both the frequency and spatial dimensions; - adaptation of the MIMO configuration including the selection of the number of spatial layers transmitted simultaneously; - link adaptation of modulation and code-rate, including the number of transmitted codewords; - several modes of fast channel state reporting.
+- Adaptive scheduling in both the frequency and spatial dimensions; - Adaptation of the MIMO configuration including the selection of the number of spatial layers transmitted simultaneously; - Link adaptation of modulation and code-rate, including the number of transmitted codewords; - Several modes of fast channel state reporting.

-These different levels of optimization are combined with very sophisticated control signalling, which proved to be one of the significant challenges in turning the LTE concept into a working system.
+These different levels of optimization are combined with very sophisticated control signalling.

-1.3.4 User Equipment Capabilities
+1.3.4 User Equipment Categories